-As these images will be resized, ensure that the project title is legible and well contrasted against its background.
+As these images will be resized, ensure that the text is legible (optional, if there is project title included) and well contrasted against its background.
 And, of course, make sure you only use images you own the rights to.

 You can see great examples of title cards and box art by viewing the project pages of My Father's Footsteps and No Filter.

 My Father's Footsteps - image card

 No Filter - image card

 A pitch video might sound intimidating, but it’s nothing to be afraid of.
 Anyone can make an amazing pitch video.
 Your pitch video should answer three questions: Why this story?
 Why Now?
 Why you?
 We want to support stories that haven’t been heard before, by communities that know how to tell them best.
 Highlight why you’re the best person to tell this story.
 Share your personal connection to the story and community, what your team offers and why this idea is new, fresh and relevant.
 We want to know why this story needs to be told now, and why we should be so excited to be on board.

 It’s really all about the basics.
 Ensure your pitch video is no longer than 60 seconds and has clear audio.
 If you’re using your phone to film your pitch video, remember to hold it horizontally.
 Prepare, practice and then let your passion come through!

 Here are two examples of pitch videos we loved: